Life-long ornithologist, happiest on remote oceanic islands or in tropical forests.

 Symposium 31: opportunities and challenges facing conservation in the Brazilian Amazon: human and ecological dimensions.
 Association of Tropical Biology Congress, Bonito, Brazil (June 2012)

-I regularly review scientific manuscripts (average three per month) for the following journals: Diversity and Distributions, Frontiers in Ecology and the Environment, Conservation Biology, Journal of Animal Ecology, Ecological Applications, Oikos, Journal of Applied Ecology, PLOS One, Ecosphere, Biological Conservation, Forest Ecology and Management, Landscape Ecology, Journal of Tropical Ecology, Biodiversity and Conservation, Systematics and Biodiversity, Mammal Review, Ibis, Biotropica, Oryx, Condor, Peer-J, Acta Oecologia, Journal of Field Ornithology, Applied Geography, Journal of Arid Environments, Bird Conservation International, Revista Brasileira de Ornitologia, Cotinga, Tropical Conservation Science, Zoologia, Ardeola, Boletim do Museu Paraense Emílio Goeldi Ciências Naturais and the Bulletin of the British Ornithologist’s Club.
+I regularly review scientific manuscripts (average three per month) for the following journals: Proceedings of the National Academy of Sciences of the United States of America, Diversity and Distributions, Frontiers in Ecology and the Environment, Conservation Biology, Journal of Animal Ecology, Ecological Applications, Oikos, Journal of Applied Ecology, PLOS One, Perspectives in Ecology and Evolution.
+Ecosphere, Biological Conservation, Evolutionary Ecology, Forest Ecology and Management, Landscape Ecology, Journal of Tropical Ecology, Biodiversity and Conservation, Systematics and Biodiversity, Mammal Review, Ibis, Biotropica, Oryx, Condor, Ostrich, Peer-J, Acta Oecologia, Journal of Field Ornithology, Applied Geography, Journal of Arid Environments, Bird Conservation International, Revista Brasileira de Ornitologia, Cotinga, Tropical Conservation Science, Zoologia, Ardeola, Boletim do Museu Paraense Emílio Goeldi Ciências Naturais and the Bulletin of the British Ornithologist’s Club.

 Project title: AFIRE: Assessing ENSO-induced Fire Impacts in tropical Rainforest Ecosystems